Stroke Wellbeing Service

 -Help you to understand and manage fatigue

-The new service aims to offer assessments to every patient admitted to a hospital within North Cumbria as a result of a stroke.
-You will have the opportunity to have your mood and cognitive skills assessed and to discuss any worry developing as a result of your stroke.
+The service aims to offer neuropsychological assessment to every patient admitted to hospital within North Cumbria who have experienced a stroke.
+You will have the opportunity to talk about your mood and thinking skills and to discuss any worries you have as a result of your stroke.
 This will usually happen on the Hyper Acute Stroke Unit, within hours or days of you coming into the hospital.

-Our team will then be able to advise a pathway of treatment to enhance your recovery, this might include some psychological therapy input, some one-to-one sessions with one of our Living Well Coaches, or the opportunity to participate in some educational group sessions with others who may have had a similar experience to you.
+Our team will then talk to you about further support we can offer.
+This might include some psychological therapy, leaning some new skills to improve your thinking, some one-to-one sessions with one of our team, and the opportunity to join in some group sessions on the ward with others who may be experiencing a similar experience to you.

-When we come to the end of our treatment, we will make recommendations on what you can continue to do to improve your wellbeing after stroke.
-This might involve offering additional strategies, referral to another organisation such as the Stroke Association or giving you written information about the work we have done together.
+When we come to the end of our treatment, we will make recommendations on what you can continue to do to maintain and improve your wellbeing after stroke.
+This might involve offering additional practical strategies, giving you written information about the work we have done together, and referrals to other organisations such as the Stroke Association.

 Confidentiality